robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 • Discuss how each relates to your research and topic.
 -->

+### Requirements Engineering

+On key point that stuck with me after Julian Frattini's lecture was to "understand the problem before you build the solution".
+By understanding the problem domain, identifying goals and defining what the problem is useful.
+I have a tendency to jump straight to coding when I start a project.
+The problem with this, as highlighted during the lecture, is that the idea of what I am trying to achieve is quite fuzzy.
+The problem here is that key components of the solution might be unclear before sitting down and defining a course of action.
+The consequences here is that you might have to refactor a lot of the code, or even start from the beginning.
+I strongly relate to this, and the lecture pinpointed the need to slow down before starting, which is something I am bringing with me for upcoming endeavours.

 ## 4. Data Scientists versus Software Engineers
 <!--
 Read chapters “1.
 Introduction” and “2.
 From Models to Systems” of the CMU